OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - See General controls
 - See controls for threats through use
 - **#OBSCURECONFIDENCE** (runtime datascience).
-Exclude indications of confidence in the output, or round confidence so it cannot be used for optimization.
+Obscure confidence: exclude indications of confidence in the output, or round confidence so it cannot be used for optimization.

   Links to standards:

   - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#SMALLMODEL** (development-time datascience).
-Overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.
+Small model: overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.

   Links to standards:

   - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#ADDTRAINNOISE** (development-time datascience).
+Add train noise.
 TODO: Add noise to the training set.

   Links to standards: